IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 IdenTrust may resend the email in its entirety, including re-use of the Random Value, provided that the communication's entire contents and the recipient(s) remain unchanged.

 The Random Value shall remain valid for use in a confirming response for no more than 30 days from its creation.

+This validation method is equivalent to the [TLS BR validation method in section 3.2.2.5.2.](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#32252-email-fax-sms-or-postal-mail-to-ip-address-contact)

 #### **3.2.2.6 Wildcard Domain Validation**